risingwavelabs/events-api/README.md

 ## Configuration

-The Event API can be configured using environment variables or a YAML configuration file (`eventapi.yaml`).
+The Events API can be configured using environment variables or a YAML configuration file (`eventapi.yaml`).
 All environment variables use the `EAPI_` prefix.

 ### Environment Variables